LibraryOfCongress/seeing-lost-enclaves/research/bibliography.md

 While my initial search has focused on just a few places, I found a wide variety of materials on Chinatowns and other enclaves of color around the US, and I've included them here to be expanded on later.

 ----

-## General

-<cite>The Ethnic press in the United States: a historical analysis and handbook</cite>.
-New York: Greenwood Press, 1987. https://www.loc.gov/item/85031699/

-Jones, David D. <cite>The surnames of the Chinese in America spelled according to the David Jones system of spelling Chinese names; with notes on various subjects of interest to the Chinese and those who do business with them</cite>.
-San Francisco, The Chinese name spelling company, 1904. https://www.loc.gov/item/12008613/

-<cite>Chinese American voices: from the gold rush to the present</cite>.
-Berkeley: University of California Press, 2006. https://www.loc.gov/item/2005021227/

-Tsien T. H. 1962.
-“Book Review: A Guide to Doctoral Dissertations by Chinese Students in America 1905-1960.”
-The Library Quarterly: Information Community Policy 241–42. https://www.loc.gov/item/2013584998/

 ## Western US